HyHuang1995/sp_orb_slam/README.md

 ## Prerequisites

-We have tested this library in Ubuntu 18.04 with CUDA 9.2 and CUDA 10.1.
+We have tested this library in Ubuntu 18.04 with CUDA 9.2 and cuDNN 7.6.
 Prerequisites for installation:

 1. [ROS](http://wiki.ros.org/melodic/Installation) (ros-base is enough)
 ```